walidsaber/small_projects/python/manage_list.md

-#000000
 # commands :
-`#RRGGBB`
 ```
-1-insert `#RRGGBB` i 'e': Insert integer 'e' at position 'i'.
+1-insert i e: Insert integer "e" at position "i".
 2-print: Print the list.
-3-remove e: Delete the first occurrence of integer .
+3-remove e: Delete the first occurrence of integer "e" .
-4-append e: Insert integer  at the end of the list.
+4-append e: Insert integer "e" at the end of the list.
 5-sort: Sort the list.
 6-pop: Pop the last element from the list.
 7-reverse: Reverse the list.